FAQs - Federal Agencies (Language)

-Answer: The majority of ordering offices place task orders directly with the best value GSA Multiple Award Schedule contractor, and are responsible for administration of the task order.
+Answer: The majority of ordering offices place task orders directly with the best value GSA MAS contractor (after quotes are received), and are responsible for administration of the task order.
 The contractor submits invoices directly to the ordering office.

 4. Can I issue an RFQ electronically?

 Answer: Federal agencies can use eBuy to prepare and distribute RFQs.
 The agency will be able to review quotes submitted by Schedule contractors.
 The actual award of a task order must be completed outside of eBuy, unless the total dollar value of the task order is less than $2.5K.

 6. Am I authorized to include FAR clauses on Schedule task orders?

 Answer: Yes, but the additional clause(s) cannot negate any existing term and condition of the Schedule contract.
 Agencies routinely add specific clauses about security, payment processes, extension process, and option.

 7. Can I issue Schedule task orders with option periods?

 Answer: Yes, Clause 52.217-9 needs to be included in any RFQ when an agency wants to use options on their task orders and 52.217-8 Option to Extend Services (Nov 1990) should be added to extend a task process, and more.